mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 However, I have quite interesting experience with [sockjs-node](https://github.com/sockjs/sockjs-node) - SockJS server implementation for [nodejs](http://nodejs.org/).
 I implemented realtime portion for existing website for a relatively large radio station.
 At average, there are around 3,500 connected clients at the same time.

-Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation->event->tweet or radiostation->artist->news->tweet) and a channel backlog.
+Most connections are short-lived and server is more than just a simple broker: it manages hierarchical subscription channels (for example radiostation-event-tweet or radiostation-artist-news-tweet) and a channel backlog.
 Client can subscribe to the channel and should receive all updates pushed to any of the child channels as well.
 Client can also request backlog - last N messages sorted by date for channel and its children.
 So there was a bit of logic on the server.

 Overall, nodejs performance is great - 3 server processes on one physical server are able to keep up with all these clients without any sweat and there's a lot room for growth.